vldeleo/PigeonDispersal/README.txt

 ######
 In this project, we were interested to see how a large-bodied, social bird
-	influenced the population genetics of a preferred fruit tree compared to a tree eaten by a wide variety of birds.
+	influenced the population genetics of a preferred fruit tree compared to a less preferred tree.

 Files to be included in this directory:
 1. Code for fineRADstructure analysis, including R code for plotting